Why Doesn't God Give People a Second Chance After Death to Choose Him?

 If you are a converted Christian, I'm sure you've engaged in the thought exercise where you try to imagine what it would take to bring your unconverted family members to believe in Jesus.
 You've had long conversations with God about what to pray for on their behalf, and what He could do to bring them into the faith.
 Perhaps you've wondered if a miracle would convince them, and maybe you've wondered why God doesn't seem to be doing as many miracles in our day as He did in Jesus' time.
 Will the reduction in the amount of miracles in our day and age affect a person's choice?
 Are we supposed to do something about this and pray with more faith so God can do more miracles to reach them?
 Or perhaps you've considered that when a person is converted and changed from death to life - spiritually - that this is indeed the greatest miracle of all, and you're hoping that your family will be able to witness the true conversion of someone as a witness that will bring them to Christ.
 I'm sure you've prayed and asked God to do whatever it would take to save them!

-I believe the truth is that God is certainly merciful and loving enough to give people as many chances as it would take for them to choose Him.
+I believe the truth is that God is certainly merciful and loving enough to do whatever it would take to save someone.
+Including giving people as many chances as it would take for them to choose Him.
 When He gave His own life as a sacrifice for their sins He showed that there wasn't any good and right thing that He wouldn't do to save them.
-In that sacrifice we see that there is nothing God would hold back from saving them.
+In that sacrifice we see that there is nothing God would hold back; that His love is infinite.
+The Bible tells us God is patient and gives people much time, hoping they will turn to Him and repent.
+This is the reason God has allowed the world to go on for so long even though there is suffering and sin here.
+He is unwilling to prematurely close the door on people who might turn to Him in the end.

-The Bible gives us the answer as to why God doesn't give more time.
-The scriptures say "it is impossible" for those who have once believed and been filled with the wonderful fellowship of God's Holy Spirit, and who have tasted the goodness of His Word, if they fall away and choose to ultimately reject Jesus in this life...to be converted after death.
+The Bible actually gives us the clear answer as to why God doesn't give more time.
+The scriptures aren't ambiguous on this subject.
+They tell us "it is impossible" for those who have once believed and been filled with the wonderful fellowship of God's Holy Spirit, and who have tasted the goodness of His Word, if they fall away and choose to ultimately reject Jesus in this life...to be converted after death.

-And later we will see that this same truth also applies to those who never became Christians in this life, but heard God's voice speaking to their soul and never responded.
+And later we will see that this same truth also applies to those who never became Christians in this life, but heard God's voice speaking to their soul and rejected it in a final way.
 They too can not be brought to repentance after this life is over.

 Impossible, really?